 Michael T. Nygard discusses using Chef in the datacenter and in the cloud for managing physical and virtual systems.

-Dennis E. Wisnosky presents the path going from governance to deploying by illustrating how the Business Enterprise Common Core Metadata COI governs the Common Vocabulary used for the DoD Business Operations information exchanged between Core Business Missions by Defense Business Systems at the Enterprise Tier.
+Dennis Wisnosky presents the path from governance to deploying by illustrating how the Business Enterprise Common Core Metadata COI governs the Common Vocabulary used for the DoD Business Operations.

-Charles Lee explains why cloud computing is not just a hype but rather the trend of a decade, and introduces the audience to several SpringSource tools, especially Cloud Foundry, showing how they can be used to create and manage cloud deployments.
+Charles Lee presents the values of cloud computing and introduces the audience to several SpringSource tools, especially Cloud Foundry, useful to create and manage cloud deployments.